 Most construction projects are precise sequences of actions that must be done in order.
 You can’t build the second floor of a building before you’ve built the first.
 You can’t bring your interior decorators in until the walls have been built and the plaster has dried.
 Smaller projects may allow for ad hoc planning.
 But for bigger projects that involve several contractors and subcontractors, better construction project management is essential.
 That’s the promise of the Critical Path Method or CPM for short.

-What is CPM All About?
+What CPM Is All About

 The basics of CPM are simplification and common sense, both important factors when construction projects become complex.
 Start with the following:

 - A list of all the different activities required in the construction project (the ‘Work Breakdown Structure’).
-Make the list vertical, running down the left hand side of your page or screen.
+Make the list vertical, running down the left-hand side of your page or screen.

 - For each activity, the time needed to complete that activity.
 Use a timescale running from left to right, so that you can show the time required as a horizontal bar of the appropriate length.

 - Dependencies between activities.
 For instance, painting and decorating needing to come after plastering has been done (and has dried properly.)